Police arrest convicted Vegas bombmaker who escaped prison

-LAS VEGAS (AP) — Police have arrested a convicted bombmaker who escaped from a Nevada prison where he was serving a life sentence for a deadly 2007 explosion outside a Las Vegas Strip, authorities said.
+LAS VEGAS (AP) — Police have arrested a convicted bombmaker who escaped from a Nevada prison where he was serving a life sentence for a deadly 2007 explosion outside a Las Vegas Strip resort, authorities said.

 Las Vegas police said they received information Wednesday night that a person matching the description of Porfirio Duarte-Herrera was in the area.
 Officers took the man into custody, confirmed he was Duarte-Herrera and arrested him, the department said in a statement.